 Dates & Deadlines

 What dates and deadlines are in effect for Fall 2020?

 You will have two significant deadline extensions for Fall 2020.
-First, in order for you to be able to experience your hybrid courses in both their in-person and remote platforms, the add/drop period is extended through September 30.
-Additionally, you will have all the way until December 4 (end of week 12) to decide whether or not to take a course pass/fail.
+First, in order for you to be able to experience your hybrid courses in both their in-person and remote platforms, the add/drop period is extended through December 4th.
+Additionally, you will have all the way until December 14 (week 14) to decide whether or not to take a course pass/fail.